This topic provides answers to frequently asked questions about PolarDB for PostgreSQL.

 Compared with traditional databases, PolarDB can store hundreds of terabytes of data.
 It also provides a wide array of features, such as high availability, high reliability, rapid elastic upgrades and downgrades, and lock-free backups.
 For more information, see Benefits.

-- When was PolarDB released?
+- When was PolarDB for MySQL released?
 When was it available for commercial use?

 PolarDB was released for public preview in September 2017, and available for commercial use in March 2018.